jae-ventures/jae-ventures.github.io/_posts/2025-09-19-more-than-ev-manufacturing-hype.md

 IONNA's focus on creating a premium, reliable charging network specifically designed for the American market addresses many of the pain points current EV drivers face—inconsistent payment systems, varying reliability, and fragmented user experiences.
 When automakers invest directly in charging infrastructure, they're acknowledging that vehicle quality alone isn't enough; the entire ownership experience matters.

 **A Different Kind of Manufacturing Strategy:**
-While Georgia attracts vehicle manufacturing, North Carolina is becoming the innovation center for the infrastructure that makes those vehicles practical for daily use.
-This represents a complementary but distinct approach—instead of building the cars, they're building the ecosystem that makes car ownership seamless.
+While they have also attracted other EV manufacturing investments (vehicle, EV battery, and other critical components), North Carolina is becoming the innovation center for EV infrastructure.
+While other southern states like Georgia are positioning themselves as hubs of vehicle manufacturing as well see soon, North Carolina has distinguished itself by building the ecosystem that makes EV car ownership seamless.

-This infrastructure innovation hub approach validates that charging technology itself represents significant economic opportunity, not just the vehicles that use it.

 **What North Carolina teaches us:** Framing electrification as economic development attracts broader support while addressing rural equity prevents gaps.
 Make it about jobs and opportunity, not just environmental goals.